aws-samples/emr-on-eks-hudi-iceberg-delta/README.md

   LOCATION '{TABLE_LOCATION}/_symlink_format_manifest/'
 """)
 ```
-NOTE: the SQL statement `GENERATE symlink_format_manifest FOR TABLE ...` is a must step to enable the table to be queriable in the Athena.
+NOTE: the SQL statement `GENERATE symlink_format_manifest FOR TABLE ...` is a must step to enable the table to be queriable in Athena.
 Whenever the Delta table is updated, you must regenerate the manifests.
 Therefore, we use `ALTER TABLE ....
 SET TBLPROPERTIES(delta.compatibility.symlinkFormatManifest.enabled=true)` to automate the manifest refresh as a one-off step.

 Let's get started.